 UCS provides consultations to students, faculty and staff in response to any critical incident or disaster that may impact the well-being of the CSUN community.
 We offer de-briefing and psychological-educational consultations for a variety of critical incidents, including the death of a student, faculty or staff, natural disasters, violence on campus and other traumatic events experienced or witnessed.
-Please call (818) 677-2366 and ask to speak with the director, Mark Stevens, or the on-call counselor to arrange a consultation.
+Please call (818) 677-2366 and ask to speak with the acting director, Julie Pearce, or the on-call counselor to arrange a consultation.

 Consultations for Specific Student or Departmental Needs

 You may request consultations to address the specific needs of your department or the needs of specific student groups.

 We routinely consult with the CSUN community about: